Clement Vallandigham: Post-congressional activities

 After General Ambrose E. Burnside issued General Order Number 38, warning that the "habit of declaring sympathies for the enemy" would not be tolerated in the Military District of Ohio, Vallandigham gave a major speech on May 1, 1863.
-He charged that the war was no longer being fought to save the Union, but it had become an attempt to free the slaves by sacrificing the liberty of white Americans to "King Lincoln".
+He charged that the war was no longer being fought to save the Union, but it had become an attempt to free the slaves by sacrificing the liberty of white Americans to "King Lincoln."

-The authority for Burnside's order came from a proclamation of September 24, 1862, in which President Lincoln suspended habeas corpus and made discouraging enlistments, drafts, or any other "disloyal" practices subject to martial law and trial by military commissions.
+The authority for Burnside's order came from a proclamation of September 24, 1862 in which President Lincoln suspended habeas corpus and made discouraging enlistments, drafts, or any other "disloyal" practices subject to martial law and trial by military commissions.

 Arrest and military trial

 On May 5, 1863, Vallandigham was arrested as a violator of General Order Number 38.
 His enraged supporters burned the offices of the Dayton Journal, the Republican rival to the Empire.
 Vallandigham was tried by a military court on May 6 and 7.
 Vallandigham's speech at Mount Vernon, Ohio, was cited as the source of the arrest.
 He was charged by the Military Commission with "Publicly expressing, in violation of General Orders No. 38, from Head-quarters Department of the Ohio, sympathy for those in arms against the Government of the United States, and declaring disloyal sentiments and opinions, with the object and purpose of weakening the power of the Government in its efforts to suppress an unlawful rebellion."

 The specifications of the charge against Vallandigham were:

-Vallandingham wrote that he knew his public opinions and sentiments aided the Confederate war effort, raised public skepticism against the Lincoln administration, raised sympathy for the Confederate soldiers, and encouraged Northerners to violate the wartime laws of the Union.
+Vallandigham wrote that he knew his public opinions and sentiments aided the Confederate war effort, raised public skepticism against the Lincoln administration, raised sympathy for the Confederate soldiers, and encouraged Northerners to violate the wartime laws of the Union.

-The peace proposal of France was true; Vallandigham had been requested by Horace Greeley to assist in the peace plan.
+The peace proposal of France was true.
+Vallandigham had been requested by Horace Greeley to assist in the peace plan.

-Captain James Madison Cutts served as the judge advocate in the military trial, and he was responsible for authoring the charges against Vallandigham.
-During the trial, testimony was given by Union army officers who attended the speech in civilian clothes, that Vallandigham called the president "King Lincoln".
-He was sentenced to confinement in a military prison "during the continuance of the war" at Fort Warren in Massachusetts.
-Vallandingham only called one witness in his defense, Congressman Samuel S. Cox.
-According to University of New Mexico School of Law Professor Joshua E. Kastenberg, because Cox was a well-known anti-war Democrat, his presence at the military court likely harmed Vallandigam's attempts at arguing his innocence.
+Captain James Madison Cutts served as the judge advocate in the military trial and was responsible for authoring the charges against Vallandigham.
+During the trial, testimony was given by Union army officers who had attended the speech in civilian clothes, that Vallandigham called the president "King Lincoln."
+He was sentenced to confinement in a military prison "during the continuance of the war" at Fort Warren, Massachusetts.
+Vallandigham only called one witness in his defense, Congressman Samuel S. Cox.
+According to University of New Mexico School of Law Professor Joshua E. Kastenberg, because Cox was another well-known anti-war Democrat, his presence at the military court likely harmed Vallandigham's attempts at arguing his innocence.